"More questions please!"

 One of the most fun experiments I’ve done is looking at how the brain controls our speech when we try to sound like someone else.
 We got people to do impressions and accents in the brain scanner.
 We compared their brain activity for these with when they spoke normally to find out which bits got more active when they had to change their voice – you can see those bits coloured in purple on the picture.
 It’s important to find out more about how our brain controls how we speak – people who have a brain injury can find speech very difficult and our results are relevant for therapy to help people learn to speak again.

 That’s just some of the research I do.
 I really love my job because I love sounds, and speaking!
-London is a fantastic place to live and work, and being at UCL and in the capital we even sometimes get to do almost glamorous things like scanning celebrities.
-I scanned BBC Sport presenter Clare Balding for a radio show – here’s a picture of me with her in the special room we use to record speech for our experiments.
-We also get to travel for conferences in the US and other parts of Europe, which is fun.
+London is a fantastic place to live and the campus at Royal Holloway is truly beautiful.
+We also get to travel for conferences in the US and other parts of Europe, which is a great way to discover the world, and share our research with other scientists.
 Anyway, please write to me and ask me more about speech, sounds, scanners, brains… I’m excited to hear your questions and ideas.

 My Typical Day